Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Architecture/📌 Computer Organization & Architecture Basics/Computer Architecture Overview.md

 ![](../../../../../Assets/Pics/Pasted%20image%2020230302132111.png)
 <small>The Modified von Neumann Architecture</small>

-More at ↗ [von Neumann Based Microarchitecture](../Computer%20Microarchitectures%20(Computer%20Organization)/🧝🏻‍♀️%20von%20Neumann%20Based%20Microarchitecture/von%20Neumann%20Based%20Microarchitecture.md)
+More at ↗ [Computer Microarchitectures (Computer Organization) & von Neumann Model](../Computer%20Microarchitectures%20(Computer%20Organization)%20&%20von%20Neumann%20Model/Computer%20Microarchitectures%20(Computer%20Organization)%20&%20von%20Neumann%20Model.md)
 #### 2️⃣ Harvard Based

 > 🤨 Many modern general-purpose computers use a modified version of the Harvard architecture in which they have **separate pathways for data and instructions but not separate storage**. (指令和数据存一块，但是用单独的总线分别取)